dehasi/sniper-auction/README.md

 ## Technologies

 The book was originally published in 2009.
-New technologies has appeared.
+New technologies have appeared.

 The replacements are listed below: